Elevating Our Communities to New Heights

 Launched in the spring of 2009, this garden grows an aesthetically pleasing mix of vegetables, flowers, and herbs.
 Currently there are eleven garden beds built by students and currently managed by students.

-Lauched in the fall of 2010, students assisted in the design and development of an unused campus location that is 70 ft. x 100 ft.
+Winthrop Garden was launched in Fall 2010 on a previously unused 70' x 100' lot, with the design and development assistance of students.
 Today there is a small orchard planted by the student group Growers Guild and twenty raised beds with an array of vegetables and herbs.